 Where those with LEP desire, they will be permitted to use, at their own expense, an interpreter of their own choosing, in place of or as a supplement to the free language services offered by the PHA.
-The interpreter may be a family member or friend.
+The interpreter may be a family member or friend, if necessary.
+BHA's interpretation assistance via Language Line Services is offered free of charge to applicants, potential applicants, and participants in BHA's programs.